jezmunh/NotesApp-Web/README.md

 ## Notes App Web
 The pet-project with which you can write and manage your notes.
-For client-side I used Vue 3 + TailwindCSS. </br>
+For client-side I used Vue 3 + TailwindCSS.
-‼️ The project is currently on development stage.
-Not all features are done.
 # Features
 * Seeying the whole list of the notes
 * New note addition